 Charter School Law

 Before you can have charter schools, you must have a state charter school law.
-Forty-two states and the District of Columbia have enacted charter school laws.
-(The eight states that do not have charter school laws are Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.)
+Forty-three states and the District of Columbia have enacted charter school laws, with Alabama being the latest in March 2015.
+(The seven states that do not have charter school laws are Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.)

 As is the case with most education laws, charter schools are born at the state level.
 Typically a group of concerned lawmakers drafts a bill that allows the creation of any number of charter schools throughout a state.
 The content of the charter law plays a large role in the relative success or failure of the charter schools that open within that state.
 CER has identified a number of factors that can work together to create an environment that promotes the growth and expansion of charter schools.
 Some of them are identified below.